citusdata/mongo_fdw/README.md

   * `port`: Port number of the MongoDB server.
 Defaults to `27017`.
   * `use_remote_estimate`: Controls whether mongo_fdw uses exact rows from
     remote collection to obtain cost estimates.
 Default is `false`.

-The following options are only supported with meta driver:

   * `authentication_database`: Database against which user will be authenticated against.
 Only valid with password based authentication.
   * `replica_set`: Replica set the server is member of.
 If set,